zjunlp/Prompt4ReasoningPapers/README.md

 ## 🎉 Contributing

 - Add a new paper or update an existing paper, thinking about which category the work should belong to.
-- Use the same format as existing entries to discribe the work.
+- Use the same format as existing entries to describe the work.
 - Add the abstract link of the paper (`/abs/` format if it is an arXiv publication).
-- Modify the `PaperNumber` on the top of the page  accordingly and submit your pull request.
 - A very brief explanation why you think a paper should be added or updated is recommended.

 **Don't worry if you put something wrong, they will be fixed for you.
 Just contribute and promote your awesome work here!**